americocunhajr/UERJ-UQ-CSE/README.md

 ## License

-These course material may be shared under the terms of Creative Commons BY-NC-ND 4.0 license, for educational purposes only.
+This course material may be shared under the terms of Creative Commons BY-NC-ND 4.0 license, for educational purposes only.

 <img src="logos/CC-BY-NC-ND-40.png" width="10%">